Danielmnop/DegenGaming-ERC20/README.md

 # Smart Contract
 This Solidity program is a "In-game store redeeming using ERC20 token" smart contract.
 This program inherits from OpenZepelin ERC20 contract.
-This program has its main function called mint, burn, redeem, balance, and transfer.
+This program has its main function called mint, burn, redeem, balance, transfer tokens, and transfer redeemed items.

 ## Description
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.